-🌹 Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet. 🔻
+♥ Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet. ♥

-AND "FOR" PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN A VOTE "FOR" ALL NOMINEES LISTED IN PROPOSAL 1, PROPOSALS 2 AND 3.
-VELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
-The election of four Class II directors to serve on the Board until the 2025 annual meeting.
-FOR ALLNOWINEES: O Victor Burk O Kevin S McCarthy WITHHOLD AUTHORITY FOR ALLNOWINEES Gary R. Petersen FOR ALLEKGEPT (See retructors bdow) 2.
-The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2022.
-3. The approval, on a non-binding advisory basis, of our named executive officer compensation.
-NSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark."
-FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting.
+2 033030400000000000 5 052224 "FOR" PROPOSALS 2 ANI A VOTE "FOR" ALL NOMINEES LISTED IN PROPOSAL 1, D 3, AND "1 YEAR" FOR PROPOSAL 4.
+IVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X The election of three Class III directors to serve on the Board until the 2027 annual meeting.
+NOMINEES: Greg Armstrong Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2024.
+FOR ALL NOMINEES Greg Armstrong John Raymond Bobby Shackouls FOR ALL NOMINEES 3.
+The approval, on a non-binding advisory basis, of our 2023 FOR AGAINST ABSTAIN named executive officer compensation.
+FOR ALL EXCEPT (See instructions below) Non-binding advisory vote on the frequency with which future advisory votes to approve our named executive officer compensation should be held.
+1 YEAR 2 YEARS 3 YEARS ABSTAIN LIVER TO STAIN THE PROPERTY OF THE PROPER INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting.
 This proxy when properly executed will be voted as directed herein by the undersigned unitholder.
-If no direction is given, this proxy will be voted FOR ALL NOMINEES in Proposal 1, and FOR Proposals 2 and 3.
+If no direction is given, this proxy will be voted FOR ALL NOMINEES in Proposal 1, FOR Proposals 2 and 3, and 1 YEAR for Proposal 4.
 To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
+Signature of Unitholder Date: Signature of Unitholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When units are held jointly, as such.
+If the signer is a corporation, please sign full corporate name by duly authorized office each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title er, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.